 <3 – things that inspire or motivate me

-* – things that are a priority to complete
+* – items that are a priority to complete

-! – things that I would like to research or explore more in the future
+! – stuff that I would like to research or explore more in the future

 o – tasks that I still need to complete

-Also, because I have a family, and put their schedule in my journal, I like to use specific colors to represent the different family members.
+Because I have a family and put their schedule in my journal, I like to use specific colors to represent the different family members.